arhanjain/polaris/README.md

 <!-- See [docs/custom_environments.md](docs/custom_environments.md) -->

 ## Issues
-This codebase has been tested on CUDA 13 with NVIDIA 5090 GPU.
+This codebase has been tested on CUDA 13 and CUDA 12 with NVIDIA 5090 and 3090 GPUs.
 Please raise an issue if you run into any issues.